 Wild and wild-simulated American ginseng roots can only be legally exported if they were harvested from plants that are 5 years of age or older and were legally harvested during the designated State harvest season.
 Of the 19 States approved by the U.S. Fish & Wildlife Service (FWS), 18 States require wild ginseng plants to have 3 leaves (each leaf is comprised of 3-5 leaflets), which ensure that plants are at least 5 years old, and one State (Illinois) requires wild ginseng plants to have 4 leaves and to be 10 years old.
 Roots of artificially propagated American ginseng can be exported at any age.
 To learn more about how to determine the age of American ginseng, click here.

 In other States where it is known to occur, American ginseng has varying levels of protection and laws vary from State to State.
 To learn about State regulations that apply to harvesters and buyers of wild American ginseng, and for contact information for the State regulatory offices, click here.
-It is illegal to harvest American ginseng roots on most State lands and National Park Service land.
+It is illegal to harvest American ginseng roots on most State lands and all National Park Service land.
 Some U.S. Forest Service National Forests issue harvest permits for wild ginseng while other National Forests prohibit the harvest of ginseng.
 Check with the National Forest in your area to know whether ginseng harvest is allowed.